 Trade Secret and Employee Mobility

-Ms. Luedtke has significant experience in trade secret matters, both in situations involving employee mobility, where individuals move from one competitor to another, and in cases involving allegations of trade secret theft in connection with business relationships, due diligence and partnerships.
-She is experienced at litigating trade secret matters in federal and state court, as well as in arbitration.
+Ms. Luedtke has significant experience in trade secret matters, both in situations involving employee mobility, where individuals move from one competitor to another, and in cases involving allegations of trade secret theft in connection with business relationships, non-disclosure agreements, due diligence, and partnerships.
 Ms. Luedtke also has an active practice counseling clients on trade secret protection plans, as well as conducting investigations into the potential theft of trade secret information and working to resolve those situations short of litigation.
-Ms. Luedtke’s most successful representations are those that remain private and confidential because a mutually beneficial resolution was obtained that avoided costly litigation.

 Ms. Luedtke is a frequent speaker at law schools, industry conferences and continuing legal education seminars on the issues that can arise in connection with trade secrets.